-Deloitte also discovered that companies seeing tangible and quick return on artificial intelligence investments set the right foundation for AI initiatives from day one.
+Deloitte also discovered that companies seeing tangible and quick returns on artificial intelligence investments set the right foundation for AI initiatives from day one.

 PwC echoes the sentiment, claiming that AI leaders take a holistic approach to AI development and implementation and tackle three business outcomes — i.e., business transformation, systems modernization, and enhanced decision making — all at once.

-So, how to use AI in your organization and join the cohort of artificial intelligence leaders?
+So, how to incorporate AI into your business processes and join the cohort of artificial intelligence leaders?

 To answer this question, we conducted extensive research, talked to the ITRex experts, and examined the projects from our portfolio.
 Here’s what we learned.